 Realistically, Christmas is merely another event.
 So don’t treat it any differently.
 Try and allow yourself 6-8 weeks to market it before the date your ‘books close’.
 Know what you need to do in advance so that you don’t spend more than you should, and always make time to review and adapt your campaign in line with where you are finding success and struggling with it.

-Put simply, we just don't know what's going to happen this Christmas so, as ever, we need to be ready for anything.
-What would I be doing right now if I ran an eCommerce business and was navigating what should be the busiest time of my year during a global pandemic?
+Put simply, we just don’t know what’s going to happen this Christmas so, as ever, we need to be ready for anything.
+What would I be doing right now if I ran an eCommerce business and was navigating what should be the busiest time of my year during the current economic challenges?

 Double down on my brand – what value do I offer.
-What's special about me, my business and my products and make sure that I am using the loyalty I've built through my online audience so that people WANT to support me.
+What’s special about me, my business and my products and make sure that I am using the loyalty I’ve built through my online audience so that people WANT to support me… and figure out the best way to reward them for their loyalty.

 How can I make browsing easier?
 Live video events announced in advance so my customers can ‘browse’ online meaning I can replicate a scenario where I’m engaging with my customers and offer advice on purchases.

 Probably one of the most critical pieces of advice I can give is that after the dust has settled, whether it is Christmas or any other event, review what you did, how you did it and when you did it.
 Then get things in the diary for next year so you can repeat the good stuff!
-I am pretty sure all retailers will discover some marketing gold as they are forced to work differently this year and discover tactics that will become core marketing activities for years to come!
+I am pretty sure all retailers will discover some marketing gold and discover tactics that will become core marketing activities for years to come!
 However, there’s little use reflecting on your Christmas Marketing campaign a year later – your memory will be skewed, and you may forget a small detail that actually had a dramatic effect on the success of your Christmas strategy so diarise it now and get it done as soon as the season is done!